-- (iv) Miscellaneous Leases.
+(iv) Miscellaneous Leases.
 The Commission may grant a lease of any portion of Crown lands, or of any dedicated or reserved lands, for any prescribed or approved purpose.
-Such leases are for a term not exceeding 21 years, and may be offered for sale by public auction, or granted to any applicant at an annual rental fixed by the Commission. - (v) Leases of Garden Lands.
+Such leases are for a term not exceeding 21 years, and may be offered for sale by public auction, or granted to any applicant at an annual rental fixed by the Commission. (v) Leases of Garden Lands.
 Leases of garden lands may be granted over areas within 10 miles of a town, provided the Minister has declared the area as garden lands.
-Under certain conditions the leaseholder may apply for a grant in fee-simple. - (vi) Tropical Lands.
-Any company incorporated or registered in the Northern Territory may, upon entering into an agreement in the prescribed form, acquire an area of tropical lands (i.e., lands north of the sixteenth parallel of south latitude declared by the Minister to be tropical lands) not exceeding 20,000 acres for a term of 14 years for the growth of cotton or other tropical products.
+Under certain conditions the leaseholder may apply for a grant in fee-simple.

+(vi) Tropical Lands.
+Any company incorporated or registered in North Australia may, upon entering into an agreement in the prescribed form, acquire an area of tropical lands (i.e., lands north of the sixteenth parallel of south latitude declared by the Minister to be tropical lands) not exceeding 20,000 acres for a term of 14 years for the growth of cotton or other tropical products.
 The company is entitled to a grant of the land in fee-simple at any time during the term of the agreement, on payment of 2s.
-6d. per acre and subject to compliance with certain prescribed conditions. - (vii) Grazing Licences.
-Licences may be granted to graze stock on Crown lands for such period, not exceeding one year, as is prescribed, and at the rent and on the conditions specified. - (viii) Occupation Licences.
-Licences may be granted for any period not exceeding 5 years, and on specified rentals and conditions, for the purpose of drying or curing fish, or for any manufacturing or industrial purpose, or for any prescribed purpose. - (ix) Miscellaneous Licences.
-The Commission may grant licences for miscellaneous purposes for a period not exceeding 12 months on prescribed terms and conditions. - (x) Leases to Aboriginals.
-The Governor-General may grant to any aboriginal native, or to the descendant of any aboriginal native, a lease of Crown lands not exceeding 160 acres for any term of years upon such terms and conditions as he thinks fit. - (xi) Areas held under Leases, Licences, and Permits.
-The following table shows the total areas held under lease, licence, and permit at the end of the years 1922 to 1926:-
+6d. per acre and subject to compliance with certain prescribed conditions.

+(vii) Grazing Licences.
+Licences may be granted to graze stock on Crown lands for such period, not exceeding one year, as is prescribed, and at the rent and on the conditions specified.

+(viii) Occupation Licences.
+Licences may be granted for any period not exceeding 5 years, and on specified rentals and conditions, for the purpose of drying or curing fish, or for any manufacturing or industrial purpose, or for any prescribed purpose.

+(ix) Miscellaneous Licences.
+The Commission may grant licences for miscellaneous purposes for a period not exceeding 12 months on prescribed terms and conditions.

+(x) Leases to Aboriginals.
+The Governor-General may grant to any aboriginal native, or to the descendant of any aboriginal native, a lease of Crown lands not exceeding 160 acres for any term of years upon such terms and conditions as he thinks fit.

+(xi) Areas held under Leases, Licences, and Permits.
+The following table shows the total areas held under lease, licence, and permit at the end of the years 1923 to 1927 :--

+1927.
+Particulars.
+1923.
+1924.
+1925.
+1926.
+North Australia.
+Central Australia Right of purchase leases Square Miles.
+1 Square Miles.
+Square Miles.
+Square Miles.
+Square Miles.
+Square Miles.
+Pastoral leases and grazing licences 209,711 3,301 214,390 3,039 224,490 4,283 230,341 4,223 158,229 12,326 74,527 23,984 Total 213,013 217,429 228,773 234,564 170,555 98,511

-NORTHERN TERRITORY.-AREAS HELD UNDER LEASES, LICENCES, 0R • PERMITS, 1922 TO 1926.
+NORTHERN TERRITORY.-AREAS HELD UNDER LEASES, LICENCES, OR PERMITS, 1923 TO 1927.